Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 • Avoid publishing full wallet relationships unless the owner has explicitly approved disclosure.

-Verification Boundary
+Review Boundary

 Several details remain intentionally outside the public record: complete wallet addresses, full transaction hashes, screenshots, access-route specifics, and client communications.
 Those omissions are deliberate.
 They reduce address-linkage risk while still allowing the article to explain the chain-state logic behind the case.